moloewe-leuphana/moloewe-leuphana.github.io/docs/user-examples/03_maps.md

 - wide range of basemaps to ease orientation

 #### Cons
-- difficulties loading larger (?mb) file sizes
+- difficulties loading larger file sizes
 - plotting time depends on amount of data points: plotting large amount of data points will take a while

 ---